You know you need a website but really don’t know where to start. We’re here to help you learn more about how to start a website.

 Tips for how to start a website:

-It’s quick and easy (and FREE) to build a simple site on Blogger.
+- It’s quick and easy (and FREE) to build a simple site on Blogger.
+Or use a simple framework like Wix or Squarespace.
 This gives you a chance to write a few pages, get a web presence and see if this is something that you’d like to spend more time working on as a marketing channel for your business.

 What not to do when first starting a website:

 Want to know what not to do when you are launching your first website?
 Here are some tips:

 - Don’t go hire a development team to build you a custom site, with custom administrative tools and custom front end (what your website audience will see), unless you are a developer yourself and can review the code and site build it yourself.
 Sure, there are plenty of awesome and wonderful developers out there, but there are also a lot of developers that know the basics of coding, but don’t have a good understanding of technical SEO (Search Engine Optimization – to make your site easier to find) and how to make a site GREAT.
 This approach will cost you a lot more money than you need to spend, and take a long time.

 - Don’t hire a company that requires a monthly maintenance fee and minimum of one-year contract that adds up to be quite a bit of money.
 I’ve seen way too many people get caught up in contracts that are expensive, and really don’t deliver the results they expect.
 If you get a basic site built for you, either learn to make the updates, or find someone who is willing to keep the site up-to-date at a reasonable rate.